Killing crooks with kindness. That is the concept behind this original animated feature, which turns traditional methods of spying on its head.

 - Johnny English Strikes Again – movie review

-- Killing Ground – movie review
+- The Hating Game – movie review

 Alex First is a Melbourne based journalist and communications specialist.
 He contributes to The Blurb on film and theatre.